Emergency Medical Services (EMS)

 Mutual Aid Agreements

 Through a mutual aid agreement known as the Ellis Dallas Unified Command Team (EDUCT), Waxahachie Fire-Rescue assists other cities when emergencies exceed their capability or capacity.
 This same agreement also provides assistance to Waxahachie Fire-Rescue when needed.
-In addition to Waxahachie Fire-Rescue, member organizations of EDUCT include the fire departments from the cities of Cedar Hill, DeSoto, Duncanville, Ennis, Ferris, Glenn Heights, Hutchins, Lancaster, Midlothian, Ovilla, and Red Oak.
+In addition to Waxahachie Fire-Rescue, member organizations of EDUCT include the fire departments from the cities of Cedar Hill, Corsicana, DeSoto, Duncanville, Ennis, Ferris, Glenn Heights, Hutchins, Lancaster, Midlothian, Ovilla, Red Oak, and Wilmer.

 Additionally, our department also participates in the Texas Intrastate Fire Mutual Aid System (TIFMAS) as part of Task Force Red.
 Currently, 18 members of the department are TIFMAS credentialed as Structure and Wildland Firefighters.
 Through TIFMAS, Waxahachie Fire-Rescue supplies and is able to receive aid from member departments throughout the state.

 Since 2013, Waxahachie Fire-Rescue has staffed its own Dive Team which consists of 19 members who are PADI certified as Public Safety Divers.
 The Team and its equipment are assigned to Station 2.
 In addition to response within the City of Waxahachie, the Dive Team is available for response within Ellis County as well as the member Cities of EDUCT.

 Several members of the department have been trained in various types of technical rescues, such as high angle rescue, trench rescue, confined space rescue, and vehicle extrication.
 Red Oak Fire-Rescue and Dallas Fire-Rescue provides assistance for rescues beyond our scope of training and equipment.